workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 var browserify = require('browserify');
 ```

-Next, add a line that reads `index.jsx` under the sentence that `require` s `node-jsx`.
+Next, add a line that `require`s `index.jsx` under the line that `require`s `node-jsx`:

 ```
 require('node-jsx').install();
 var TodoBox = require('./views/index.jsx');
 ```

-Finally, fix the router of `/bundle.js` and `/` like below.
+Finally, fix the routes for `/bundle.js` and `/` as shown below.
-If you have an access to `/bundle.js`, you change `app.js` that can work on the front-end and response.
+When `/bundle.js` is requested, you want to respond with the browserified version of `app.js`, which will work on the front-end.
-If you have an access to `/`, you response HTML that consists of reading `index.jsx`, and data from server, and `bundle.js`.
+When `/` is requested, you want to respond with a combination of `index.jsx` and the server-side data, and `bundle.js`.
+This renders the initial state of the application on the server, but allows React to run in the client to continue support state changes.

 ```
 app.use('/bundle.js', function(req, res) {